Comedians react with horror at Will Smith’s Oscar slap

 Nicki Minaj put herself in Pinkett Smith’s shoes.
 “Imagine what it must feel like to be losing your hair to the point where you have to shave it bald.
 You think that’s easy to deal with for anyone?
 You don’t think she’s cried about that many times?” she wrote on Twitter.

-Many in the auditorium came to console Smith, including Daniel Kaluuya, Nicole Kidman and Keith Urban.
-In the hours later the hashtags #ProtectBlackWomen trended.
+Many in the auditorium after the altercation came to support Smith, including Daniel Kaluuya, Nicole Kidman and Keith Urban.
+In the hours later, the hashtags #ProtectBlackWomen trended.

+”Sometimes when you’re speaking about somebody’s wife, you can’t really help that.
+So that’s what I would say,” Mj Rodriguez told The AP at the Vanity Fair Oscar party.

 However unfunny Rock’s joke was, it paled in comparison to some awards show digs in years past, including from acerbic Ricky Gervais, who has skewered the likes of Leonardo DiCaprio, Judi Dench and Felicity Huffman.